alexyun0429/data_structure_and_algorithm/README.md

 # data_structure_and_algorithm

-The start of the algorithm and structure was through university study.
+The start of the structure and algorithm was through academic curriculum.
 However, I have continuously developed previous code to then.

 The Source file consist of iteration, hash function for login system, and tree implementation.